GrahamCampbell/Laravel-Binput/README.md

 Please check the system requirements before installing Laravel Binput.

 To get the latest version of Laravel Binput, simply require it in your `composer.json` file.

 `"graham-campbell/binput": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register the [Laravel Security](https://github.com/GrahamCampbell/Laravel-Security) service provider before you attempt to load the Laravel Binput service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Security\SecurityServiceProvider'`

 Once Laravel Binput is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\Binput\BinputServiceProvider'`

 You can register the Binput facade in the `aliases` key of your `app/config/app.php` file if you like.

 `'Binput' => 'GrahamCampbell\Binput\Facades\Binput'`

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Core ) for Laravel Core.

+You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).

 ## Updating Your Fork